 The maintenance costs associated with the wood itself come in the form of maintenance and some resealing perhaps.
 Re-staining may also be required to maintain the polished look of the wood as decolouration occurs naturally with the passage of time.
 The discolouration rate does depend on your deck’s location though, so if it receives ample sunlight as a result of being placed in a more sunlit area of your garden, discolouration will naturally take place quicker.

 Composite or manmade decking is growing in popularity for a number of reasons.
 The decking is comprised out of plastic material with the actual constituents of the plastic material depending on the manufacturer brand.
 Trex, for instance makes use of 95% recycled material, which would include the likes of reclaimed wood and even sawdust.
 Even plastic can be used as well.

 Composite decking enjoys the property of being low maintenance over wood as no staining occurs, no fading, splitting or rotting, all due to it being of an artificial construction.
 It also resembles wood grain and comes in a number of different designs.
 You can’t repaint some composite decking brands though, so there’s very limited customisation of colour possible, in which case wood would be a better option if the decking is being installed for someone who might want to make a change later.

 Which should I pick?

 Most decks are wooden although there’s a rapid rise in interest in plastic decking.
-Rainfall and poor weather in the UK pushes many people in the direction of composite decking as it can withstand all which comes with the unstable seasons while maintaining its original appearance.
+Rainfall and poor weather conditions tend to push many people to opt for Deck Repair services or opt for composite decking, as it can withstand all which comes with the unstable seasons while maintaining its original appearance.

 So if you can budget for composite decking, that’s perhaps the option to go with as it comes with less maintenance.
 Wooden decking on the other hand is cheaper and natural, although it is prone to splitting and warping.